isomerpages/nlb-nrm/_readfest/2_12 things.md

 Read!
 Fest is anchored by 12 key books and topics.
 From myths and minimalism to work and womanhood, click on the books to jumpstart your discovery of the topics!

 Keen to explore more?
-Click here to discover more resources on each topic.
+Watch out for additional resources available soon.

 |                                                              |                                                              |                                                              |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |